-Use the following steps to troubleshoot your system configuration.
+Use the following steps for troubleshooting your system configuration.

-- 1. If the power is on but you have no video, remove all the add-on cards and cables. - 2.
+- If the power is on but you have no video, remove all the add-on cards and cables. - 2.
 Check for shorted connections, especially under the motherboard. - 3.
-Check the jumpers settings, clock speed and voltage settings. - 4.
-Use the speaker to determine if any beep codes exist.
-Refer to Appendix A for details on beep codes.
+Check the jumpers settings, clock speed and voltage settings. - Use the speaker to determine if any beep codes exist.
+Refer to Appendix A for details about beep codes.